neoforged/Documentation/docs/resources/server/tags.md

 ### ITagManager

-Forge wrapped registries provide an additional helper for creating and managing tags through `ITagManager` which can be obtained via `IForgeRegistry#tags`.
+NeoForge wrapped registries provide an additional helper for creating and managing tags through `ITagManager` which can be obtained via `IForgeRegistry#tags`.
 Tags can be created using using `#createTagKey` or `#createOptionalTagKey`.
 Tags or registry objects can also be checked for either or using `#getTag` or `#getReverseTag` respectively.

 #### Custom Registries